serhii-hnidobor/js-ninja-test-task/readme.md

 # Features

-## Create a new hero:
+### Create a New Superhero

-Users can add new heroes to the application by providing details such as the hero's name, superpowers, and description.
+Users can add a new superhero to the application by providing the following details:

-## Update hero details:
+- Nickname
+- Real Name
+- Catchphrase
+- Description
+- Superpowers (as an array of strings)
+- Images (multiple images can be assigned to a superhero)

+### Update Superhero Details

-Users can modify the information of existing heroes, including their names, superpowers, images, and descriptions.
+Users can modify the information of existing superheroes, including:

-## View hero details:

-Users can view the details of a specific hero, including their name, superpowers,images, and description.

-## List all heroes:
+- Nickname
+- Real Name
+- Catchphrase
+- Description
+- Superpowers
+- Images (edit, assign, or remove images)

+### List All Superheroes

-Users can see a list of all the heroes currently available in the application, displaying their nickname and one image.
+Users can view a list of all superheroes in the application.
+Each item in the list displays:
+- Nickname
+- One image representing the superhero

+Pagination is implemented, allowing users to view 5 superheroes at a time.

+### View Superhero Details

+Users can access detailed information about a specific superhero, including:
+- Nickname
+- Real Name
+- Catchphrase
+- Description
+- Superpowers
+- All assigned images for the superhero

-## Delete heroes:
+### Delete Superheroes

-Users can remove heroes from the application, effectively deleting them from the system.
+Users can remove superheroes from the application, effectively deleting them from the system.
+This action permanently removes the superhero and their associated images.

+## Additional features

-## User authentication:
+###  User authentication:

 The application utilizes Supabase for user authentication, ensuring secure access to the CRUD operations.